Hintz scores twice, Stars beat Avalanche 2-1

 Philipp Grubauer had 27 saves as Colorado finished 0-2-1 on its three-game homestand.

+“We move on and we have to make sure we get the next one,” Grubauer said.

-Both teams take the ice again Saturday, with Colorado playing in Arizona and Dallas hosting Montreal.
+It’s a quick turnaround with both teams playing again Saturday – Colorado in Arizona and Dallas hosting Montreal.

 One of Khudobin’s top saves in the final period came when his right skate kept out a wrap-around try from J.T.
 Compher.
 The Stars clamped down over the final 1:35 after Colorado pulled Grubauer for an extra skater.